yamrock/SecureWH_itemcatalog/README.md

 * SQLAlchemy
 * Python PIP
 * Git
-* Dependencies for the application as described by this webapp [readme] (https://github.com/yamrock/itemcatalog)
+* Dependencies for the application as described by this webapp's [readme] (https://github.com/yamrock/itemcatalog)

 ####Configuration changes
 * Created a user called grader